xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Runtime → Start setup

-Start setup defines how the session starts.
+Start setup defines how the session starts and which final result is expected.

 Example from the scenario order plan: